Aktion T4: Suspension and continuity

 On 24 August 1941, Hitler ordered the suspension of the T4 killings.
 After the invasion of the Soviet Union in June, many T4 personnel were transferred to the eastern front.
 The projected death total for the T4 programme of 70,000 deaths had been reached by August 1941.
 The termination of the T4 programme did not end the killing of people with disabilities; from the end of 1941, on the initiative of institute directors and local party leaders, the killing of adults and children continued, albeit less systematically, until the end of the war.

+Occupying forces in the Soviet Union routinely killed mentally disabled people to clear out the facilities for German use or to economize on supplies.
+In December 1941, with the consent of General Georg von Küchler, commander of the 18th Army, SD personnel shot 240 patients in a psychiatric facility.